 What is science capital?

-The insight from the Enterprising Science research informs all of BP’s work with schools, from employee volunteering to production of teaching resources.
+The insights from the Enterprising Science research inform all of BP’s work with schools, from employee volunteering to production of teaching resources.

 BP is working with young people, their families, their teachers and museum educators to help them understand how to inspire, engage and support many more young people in their science education, including supporting young people to understand the careers possibilities within and from STEM subjects.

 We want to help teachers to become more skilled and confident to use museums and science centres to support their teaching.
-We are developing tools and techniques for them to engage all young people with science and sharing these through the Talk Science professional development courses and Project ENTHUSE.
+We are supporting this through funding the creation of the Science Museum Academy of Science Engagement, launching in September 2018, and by sharing tools and techniques for teachers through professional development courses as part of Project ENTHUSE.

 It will take the collective action of parents, teachers and organisations like BP to help develop and grow a young person’s science capital over time.